 Final Thoughts on Spending Valentine’s Day with Friends

-While you may enjoy a more traditional dinner out with a spouse or significant other to celebrate your love, plenty of snowbirds enjoy spending time with friends on days like this too.
+While you may appreciate a more traditional dinner out with a spouse or significant other to celebrate your love, plenty of snowbirds relish spending time with friends on days like this too.

 If you live in a snowbird community with an association, there may be an event at the clubhouse to join in on.
 But don’t be afraid to create a new tradition with your married and single friends and try something new to celebrate Valentine’s Day!